LIFE STORY

 That way Japan would not only show cooperative good will.
 It would also guarantee that the funds which would have been taken by the US in import surcharges would remain in Japan in the form of export taxes.

-And to pacify the inevitable protests from less competitive Japanese exporters hit by export taxes, the funds raised should be pooled and used to help those marginal Japanese exporters survive and restructure.
+And to pacify the inevitable protests from less competitive Japanese exporters hit by export taxes, the funds raised should be pooled and used to help those marginal Japanese exporters to survive and restructure.

 Taken together it seemed a neat solution.
 But in those days suggesting that Japan should tax exports was like suggesting a tax on motherhood.